 For the full details of our COVID-19 protocols and guidelines, click here.

 Throughout the course of the ongoing COVID-19 pandemic, the Cathedral’s priority has been the health, safety, and well-being of its community.
 After the launch of our online Sunday and daily worship services, we were moved by the expansion of that community across continents, bringing us together with new friends around the world who were able to join us virtually for perhaps the first time.
-As the date for the resumption of Sunday worship on September 12 draws closer, we’re both hopeful for the continuation of that international community through livestreaming and continued online engagement, and cognizant that our in-person and local community members, particularly the more vulnerable among us, must continue to be cared for through our collective actions and COVID protocols.
+With the resumption of our in-person services, and after weathering both the Delta and Omicron variants, we’re both hopeful for the continuation of that international community through livestreaming and continued online engagement and cognizant that our in-person and local community members, particularly the more vulnerable among us, must continue to be cared for through our collective actions and COVID protocols.

-- Effective December 27, children aged 12 and older will be required to show proof of two vaccine doses (except for those who received the Johnson & Johnson vaccine).
+- All visitors ages 5 years and older will be required to show proof of two vaccine doses (except for those who received the Johnson & Johnson vaccine) with a valid photo ID.

 - Children below age 5 must be accompanied by a fully-vaccinated adult.